sungyongcho/snow-crash/level10/Resources/README.md

 +++ exited (status 31) +++
 level10@SnowCrash:~$
 ```
-here, the `access` function is called, to check the permission of the file.
+Here, the `access` function is called, to check the permission of the file.

 on manual of access `man 2 access`, the following is presented
 ```